 One of the most common things said when I am talking to a potential client on the phone is “I don’t want you to run my credit because it will drop my score”.

 This is one of the most annoying statements made when you are trying to qualify a client for a mortgage.
-You simply can’t give them proper information without reviewing the credit report.
-So, I decided since how credit scores are calculated are somewhat of a mystery to everyone that I would do some research on this topic.
+You simply can’t give them proper information without reviewing their credit report.
+So, I decided since how credit scores are calculated are somewhat of a mystery to everyone that I would elaborate some on this topic.

 Each time a consumer applies for a loan, credit card or auto loan, they are having their credit checked.
 These credit checks are used by lenders to determine if the consumer is able to obtain financing.
 Every time a lender checks a consumers credit history, it shows up on the consumers credit bureau (Experian, Trans Union and Equifax) as an inquiry.
 These inquires can drop the consumers credit scores if too many inquiries are made in a certain period of time.

 These inquiries will not be used to tabulate the credit score for the consumer.
 For each 14 day period prior to the 30 day period, only 1 inquiry will be counted no matter how many inquires where made during a particular 2 week period.

-Inquiries on a credit report carry the lowest impact on the scores.
-Things like high balances in relation to credit limit, recent late payments, judgments, and bankruptcy carry more weight in tabulating a score.
-This information should be very usual to combat the consumers resistance to pulling credit b/c it will effect their scores.
+Inquiries on a credit report carry the lowest impact on scores.
+Things like high balances in relation to credit limit, recent late payments, judgments, and bankruptcy carry much more weight in tabulating a score.
+This information should be very usual to combat the consumers resistance to pulling credit because it will effect their scores.